 Both of these recipes need to be stored in refrigerator in between playtime to save it from drying out.
 The Epsom salt recipe dries faster.

-If you don’t find even Epsom Salts in your country or you’d much rather not use any of these recipes and are looking for something more eco friendly, or safer for toddlers, you might want to checkout my corn starch slime recipes, coming soon.
+If you don’t find even Epsom Salts in your country or you’d much rather not use any of these recipes and are looking for something more eco friendly, or safer for toddlers, you might want to checkout my Oobleck (corn starch slime) recipe.